rishav21r/Mini-Python-Projects-Collections/wiFi_QRCode_generator/readme.md

 * Change the directory where the images are saved.

 ## Contributing

 Contributions are welcome!
-Please feel free to submit a Pull Request to improve this project.
+Please feel free to submit a Pull Request.

 ## License

-This project is open source and available under the MIT License.
+This project is open source and available under the [MIT License](../LICENSE).